underwater-gibbon/secp8x32_KeyHunt-Cuda/README.md

 - Single xpoint searching with mode ```-m XPOINT```
 - Multiple xpoint searching with mode ```-m XPOINTS```
 - For XPoint[s] mode use x point of the public key, without 02 or 03 prefix(64 chars).
+- Multiple addresses for both ETH and BTC and xpoints for BTC via cmd line.
 - Cuda only.

 # Usage